sylogix/mondial_relay/README.md

 ### Contribution
 - Each endpoint (operation) should be documented.
-- Each entity (e.g. *drop-off* point) should provide a public interface to query the API.
+- Each entity (e.g. *parcel shop*) should provide a public interface to query the API.